aws-samples/anomaly-detection-spatial-temporal-data-workshop/README.md

 #### For Reddit user behavior use case
 ### Instructions on running notebooks
 You can select the custom kernel after installing the corresponding virtual environment for each use case.
+For example, to run pipeline under the NCAD modeling framework, you can select the following icon on the instance

 ![Select your custom kernel](img/custom_kernel.png)
 #### For financial fraud use case